lindazhanghf/ZenWave/README.md

 This demo guides users through a series of actions to control the visuals on the wall through their brainwaves.
 Then they meditate for one minute using the visuals and audio cues.
 A visualization of their brainwave during the meditation will be shown on the web app in the end.

-## Demo during Moxie All Access
-The project was showcased to 50+ participants during [Moxie All Access 2018](https://acreativepearphotography.pixieset.com/g/moxieallaccess2018/).
 <p float="left">
   <img src="http://www.ziyinzhang.com/project/image/brain-machine/showcase.jpg" width="430" />
   <img src="http://www.ziyinzhang.com/project/image/brain-machine/showcase2.jpg" width="430" />
 </p>

+The project was showcased during [Moxie All Access 2018](https://acreativepearphotography.pixieset.com/g/moxieallaccess2018/).

-## Project Overview
+## Project overview
 This project consists of two parts: FrontPosterMoxie and Muse diagram.

 FrontPosterMoxie is based on the Processing script provided by Pedro Arevalo.
 This part is essential for the experience.
 It does the following: